Shmood00/Permission-Based-Two-Factor/README.md

 ![](pics/post_login(d).gif)

-Now, here's the process that would take place on the smart phone applciation and the smart watch in order verify the smart watch.
+Now, here's the process that would take place on the smart phone application and the smart watch in order verify the smart watch.

 ![](pics/phone-verify-device.gif)